The Pageantry and Politics of Medieval Tournaments: An Overview

 These battles were an opportunity to test which tactics worked, as well as a chance to form bonds and alliances with fellow knights by fighting together, gaining the respect of their peers by proving oneself in combat, even if the combat wasn’t entirely ‘real’. (injuries of all degrees were fairly common, as was the occasional death).

 Since these battles sometimes took place where peasants worked and lived they started to complain about these knights meeting to fight on their domains.
-Especially the clergy viewed those tournaments as needlessly brutal and vain at the expence of the everyday life of the locals.
+Especially the clergy viewed those tournaments as needlessly brutal and vain at the expense of the everyday life of the locals.
 But despite them repeatedly admonishing participants and telling the nobility to stop these tournaments continued.
 Ironically, even some people from the higher-ranking clergy participated in these tournaments on occasion.

 These fights started to evolve over time - there are some indications that there might have been “safe-zones” where you could catch your breath, or ladies or heralds could provide a pause for a knight of their choosing during the battle.
 These battles varied from place to place - especially the German speaking regions had the so-called Kolbenturnier, a club-tournament where they would use wooden clubs.